flugg/laravel-responder/README.md

 # Introduction

 Laravel lets you return models directly from a controller method to convert it to JSON.
-This is a quick way to build APIs, but leaves your database columns exposed.
-[Fractal](fractal.thephpleague.com), a popular PHP package from [The PHP League](https://thephpleague.com/), solves this by introducing transformers.
+This is a quick way to build APIs but leaves your database columns exposed.
+[Fractal](https://fractal.thephpleague.com), a popular PHP package from [The PHP League](https://thephpleague.com/), solves this by introducing transformers.
 However, it can be a bit cumbersome to integrate into the framework as seen below:

 ```php
  public function index()